duckback00/dxapikit/README.md

 ## How to get started

-   Check a documentation for more details https://docs.delphix.com/docs/files/77120152/77121389/1/1501725989988/So+you+want+to+work+with+Delphix+APIs.pdf
+   Check Delphix documentation for more details https://docs.delphix.com/docs/files/77120152/77121389/1/1501725989988/So+you+want+to+work+with+Delphix+APIs.pdf

    Please see each folders respective README file for details